32 Fur-Tastic Jobs Working With Animals — And How to Land One

 20. Pet Sitter

-Figuring out how to ensure our pets get the proper care is rapidly becoming a top consideration for those who like to travel.
-While some opt to leave their dogs and cats with family and friends, many now seek professional care from pet sitters.
+If you’re interested in working with animals in your community, you could become a professional pet sitter.
+While some people leave their dogs and cats with family and friends while they travel, many seek professional care from pet sitters.
 Apps like Rover have turned this into a sustainable side hustle.
 Many who work long hours may even employ a pet sitter to keep a dog with separation anxiety company all day.

 If the thought of feeding, walking and playing with pets all day sounds like your idea of the perfect job, pet sitting may be right for you.
-Just don’t expect to make much or have consistent work, unless you lock down the right client(s).
+Just don’t expect to make a ton of money or have consistent work, unless you lock down the right client(s).

 Salary estimates: Zippia reports that the average hourly wage for a dog sitter is $14.84 an hour.